The Middle-aged Aviator

 By the time a pilot reaches the age of 50, he’s been around long enough to hear or read about several of the ordinary and imaginative ways aviators have employed to vaporize themselves in an airplane.
 For convenience, let’s call this information the dark side of aviation.
 Long term exposure to the dark side often assaults the mind, lays siege to the emotions and spooks an otherwise mentally healthy pilot.
 Whatever desire someone has for living a long, healthy life now collides with the memories of those unfortunate pilots who didn’t have one.

-While clock time is still technically on the middle-aged pilot’s side, he no longer feels this advantage.
+While clock time is still technically on the middle aged pilot’s side, he no longer feels this advantage.
 Instead, flying becomes a game of chance, rather than the practical management of risk that it is.
-At this point, some pilots begin to slowly reevaluate—perhaps over a period of years—their desire to fly.
+At this point, some pilots begin to slowly reevaluate—perhaps over a period of years—their desire to flying.
 For others, it’s as if they wake up one day and out of the blue decide they no longer want to soar into it.
-The net result is an exit strategy that looks voluntary, but is essentially coerced by anxiety.
+The net result is an exit strategy that resembles how an engineer behaves when he accidentally stumbles into a coffee shop hosting a poetry reading.
+It may look voluntary, but it's essentially coerced by anxiety.

 So what’s an older pilot to do when his mortality-induced anxiety compels him to question his desire to fly?
-I’d argue that the answer is as simple as deciding to have a little more faith in himself, and his ability to choose wisely in the air.
+I’d argue that a good answer is as simple as deciding to have a little more faith in himself, and his ability to choose wisely in the air.

 From a flight safety perspective, knowledge of self (wisdom) is worth a hundred times more than what a pilot may know about how airplanes fly (flight experience).
 Said another way, age-related wisdom can help us avoid situations where we might have to use our superior skill.
 And that wisdom helps us avoid situations that require superior skill we might not have.

 To be clear here, I’m not suggesting that wisdom always trumps the age related decreases in a pilot’s physical/cognitive performance.
 In fact, some middle age pilots are anxious because they know they’re less skilled than they once were.
-That’s the type of pilot who either needs more training or needs to find another means of transportation (perhaps something that involves wearing a helmet).
-I’m speaking only of how a capable middle-aged pilot might overcome his mortality-induced anxiety by simply placing more faith in himself and his abilities.
+Wise pilots that they are, they'll most likely opt to fly within the range of their performance limits.
+Perhaps they'll sell that twin Cessna and opt for a Cessna 182 instead.
+In this article, I'm speaking only of how a capable middle aged pilot might overcome his mortality-induced anxiety by simply placing more faith in himself and his abilities.